RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 To update proxy certificate on clusters running Active-Active databases:

-- **Step 1:** Update your proxy certificate on one or more of the participating clusters using the `rladmin` command, or REST API.
-You can update a single cluster, multiple clusters, or all participating clusters.
+- **Step 1:** Use `rladmin` or the REST API to update proxy certificates on a single cluster, multiple clusters, or all participating clusters.
 - **Step 2:** Update the Active-Active database configuration from the command-line with the [`crdb-cli`]({{< relref "rs/references/crdb-cli-reference.md" >}}) utility.
 Run this command once for each Active-Active database that resides on the modified clusters.

 ```text